karlpothast/swagger-compact-css/README.md

 # swagger-compact-css
-A compact style sheet for use with .net swashbuckle and other swagger UI implementations.
+A compact swagger stylesheet for use with .net swashbuckle and other swagger UI implementations.
 Less unused white space and scrolling.

 1. Add the custom.css stylesheet to your wwwroot/swagger-ui/ directory just like it is in this repo.
 2. Edit your program.cs file and add <i>InjectStylesheet</i> to your SwaggerUI options and specify the same file as in step 1